 The Swarnachari And Baluchari Silk saree has thread incorporated in the weave which gives its characteristic rich sheen.
 Baluchari Sarees are decorated with Resham threads, whereas Swarnachari sareesare weaved with Golden or Silver zari.
 The sarees are usually made of Pure silk.
 It features intricate designs, making it a popular choice among brides and fashionistas.
 These are obviously traditional and represent our culture but they are subject to change and have evolved significantly.
 Despite this difference, both are similar in weaving, design and conception.

 Swarnachari And Baluchari saree designs can really make you look Royal and Sensuous at the same time.
-The Balucharis and Swarnachari silk sarees are famous worldwide.
+The Swarnachari And Baluchari Saree from Bishnupur are famous worldwide.
 Because of the intricate patterns and figurines that are created on the saree that relate an entire mythological story altogether.
 Mythological stories taken from the walls of temples and woven on Baluchari Sarees, is a common feature in Bishnupur.

 Swarnachari And Baluchari sarees are having the most elaborate artwork in Resham or Zari threads across the body and pallu.
 Alternative threads used often to highlight the figures or motifs which is called Minakari Work.
 Usually the borders of these sarees depict tales of Mahabharatha, Ramayan or other stories.
 The field has beautiful, intricate motifs of flowers or leaves.
 Originally woven in the Bankura district of West Bengal.